UBGAN: Enhancing Coded Speech with Blind and Guided Bandwidth Extension: Introduction

 Although neural codecs trained end-to-end offer promising solutions, the importance of \ac{BWE} cannot be overstated: It offers a modularity and scalability in terms of computational complexity, bitrate and signal quality that is attractive for many applications.
 A very similar approach to classical methods was proposed in~\cite{multimode} that used a neural codec for the \ac{WB} signal component and a classical transform-domain \ac{BWE} method to code higher bands.
 Neural networks have been widely explored for \ac{BWE} as well and have also commonly been referred to as audio super-resolution methods.
 These models either operate in the time domain~\cite{neuralvocoder}\cite{baenet}\cite{bweallyouneed} or in the frequency domain~\cite{aero}\cite{ATN_2020}\cite{apbwe} and are designed to either regenerate the entire signal or to only generate the missing frequency bands.
 These models are capable of performing high-quality \ac{BWE} but come at the cost of higher computational complexity and often inject additional algorithmic delay.
 Even the streaming capable models \cite{lc_streaming}\cite{LC_Wb2FB} are highly complex when considered for hand-held devices.
 Also, most research in this area is limited to expanding the bandwidth of non-coded speech signals.

 Coded speech signals undergo severe degradation, especially at low bitrates.
 For best signal quality, these degradations need to be considered when generating high-frequency content from the low-frequency content.
 Some approaches~\cite{lpcganamr_nb}\cite{konstantin_amrnb}\cite{opusbwe} have been developed particularly for conventional speech codecs like \ac{AMR-NB} and Opus\cite{opus_codec}.
 However, enhancement of multiple speech codecs, including neural ones, with a single generalized \ac{BWE} model remains largely unexplored.
-Furthermore, to the best of our knowledge, guided \ac{BWE} using neural networks has not yet been investigated.
-In this paper, we present \ac{UBGAN}, a GAN-based \ac{BWE} model that is trained to work with multiple WB codecs to generate SWB speech signals.
-Our contribution in this paper can be summarized as below: \begin{itemize} \item {} We propose a causal, lightweight \ac{BWE} model capable of extending \ac{WB} coded speech to \ac{SWB} for both conventional and neural speech codecs. \item {} We propose robust high band synthesis in the \ac{PQMF} subband domain, i.e., the proposed model is capable of generating high-frequency content even for a varying level of degradation in the low-frequency content. \item {} We propose blind-\ac{UBGAN} that is a \ac{BWE} model conditioned on the mel-spectrogram calculated from the lower frequency bands of the coded speech signal. \item {} We also propose guided-\ac{UBGAN}, which relies on additionally transmitted quantized learned features from the upper \ac{PQMF} subbands for better steering of the \ac{BWE} system.
+Furthermore, to the best of our knowledge, fully end-to-end guided \ac{BWE} using neural networks has not yet been investigated.
+Although~\cite{schmidt2019deep} proposed a partially guided approach with a single bit of side information for fricatives, it falls short of full end-to-end guidance.
+In this paper, we present \ac{UBGAN}, a GAN-based \ac{BWE} model that is trained to work with multiple WB codecs to generate \ac{SWB} speech signals.
+Our contribution in this paper can be summarized as below:

+\begin{itemize} \item {} We propose a causal, lightweight \ac{BWE} model capable of extending \ac{WB} coded speech to \ac{SWB} for both conventional and neural speech codecs\footnote{Check our demo samples at: \url{https://fhgspco.github.io/ubgan/}}. \item {} We propose robust high band synthesis in the \ac{PQMF} subband domain, i.e., the proposed model is capable of generating high-frequency content even for a varying level of degradation in the low-frequency content. \item {} We propose blind-\ac{UBGAN} that is a \ac{BWE} model conditioned on the mel-spectrogram calculated from the lower frequency bands of the coded speech signal. \item {} We also propose guided-\ac{UBGAN}, which relies on additionally transmitted quantized learned features from the upper \ac{PQMF} subbands for better steering of the \ac{BWE} system.
 The quantized features require an additional bitrate of 0.2~kbps. \end{itemize}